 MICK O’HANLON’s EARLY REVIEW OF ‘XSTREME’

 “Extremely Satisfied!”
-That’s the verdict on this new offering from Mungo Jerry that delivers nine brand-new compositions as well as a fantastic new rendition of The Wind is Blowin’, a gig favourite that also appears on 100% Live (2016).
+That’s the verdict on this new offering from Mungo Jerry.
+It delivers nine brand-new compositions as well as a fantastic new rendition of The Wind is Blowin’.
+A gig favourite that also appears on 100% Live (2016).

 If your mood needs improving, just press “play” on this album and you can forget your woes for the next 45 minutes while you let the infectious magic that is Mungo Jerry change your day.

-Overall, Xstreme is a collection of fresh songs written by Ray that fully gun the engines of his high-performance band.
-Always eager to push limits, Ray takes his band on a musical odyssey that will please every listener.
-This latest album reflects new output from an artist who has found a new wellspring of inspiration and it will no doubt be celebrated by fans as a tour de force.
+Always eager to push limits.
+Ray takes his band on a musical odyssey that will please every listener.
+This latest album reflects new output from an artist who has found a new wellspring of inspiration.
 Like the best of Ray’s albums over the past 50 years, there is a sampling of many Mungo Jerry moods here for everyone’s taste.

 STRAY DOG (3.53) : This is a solid and satisfying mid-tempo blues number.
 Driven by a strong bass line and an unrelenting sax, Ray’s strong vocals welcome listeners to this opener.
 I had it on in the car and it took me two trips to figure out that it reminded me slightly of Boot Powers’s classic, She’s Gone.
 It’s one you’ll be humming before long.